 And then the stories begin.

 “There have been lots of reports of the creatures down there,” Trent says, wagging his index finger towards the west shore of the lake below us.
 “Most of them have been nighttime incidents.
 I once heard vocalizations there that I can’t explain.”

 By the time our two-hour excursion is done, my head is swimming in reports of the Sasquatch – the alleged half-man, half-ape creatures sometimes seen crossing highways and leaving giant footprints in their wake in wooded areas across North America.
-I use the word “alleged” because the elusive humanoids – also referred to as Bigfoot – have yet to be accepted by science as fact.
+I use the word “alleged” because the existence of the elusive humanoids – also referred to as Bigfoot – have yet to be accepted by science as fact.

 The Coast Mountain community of Harrison Hot Springs, British Columbia, where I hooked up with Trent, is considered an epicenter of Bigfoot activity.
 There is nearly a century of documented reports from the vicinity of the town and adjacent lake.
 The word “Sasquatch” itself was coined here in 1929 – long before the subject ever entered popular imagination.
 The word is an Anglicization of the local Sts’ailes First Nation name Sasq’ets meaning “wild man of the woods.”